Confidenceman02/elm-select/README.md

 __Import the elm-select package__

-NOTE: Because this is a github package you will need to add the following line to your projects `.npmrc`.
+NOTE: Because this is a github package for now, you will need to add the following line to your projects `.npmrc`.
 ```
 // .npmrc
 @confidenceman02:registry=https://npm.pkg.github.com/